What’s your brand?

 Should you be looking for a significant career transformation or just looking for avenues to continue to grow and accelerate your path?
 We’re here to help!

 Prompt 1: Please submit a cover letter seeking a place in the MIT Sloan MBA Program.
-Your letter should conform to a standard business correspondence and be addressed to Mr. Rod Garcia, Senior Director of Admissions.
-(250 words or fewer)
+Your letter should conform to a standard business correspondence, include one or more examples that illustrate why you meet the desired criteria above, and be addressed to Mr. Rod Garcia, Senior Director of Admissions (300 words or fewer, excluding address and salutation).

 The Cover Letter

-As you draft your cover letter, you’ll want to focus on the qualities and experiences that have made you who you are and how that will drive your future.
-As with career cover letters, while you want to have a clear structure, make sure that what you’ve shared is also memorable.
-A terrific test for anyone who is willing to volunteer to read your application: ask them for 1-3 takeaways from your letter a few minutes after they’re finished reading it.
-Do they remember anything?
+Similar in content to last year, but with a 50-word longer limit, you’ll want to focus on the qualities and experiences that have made you who you are and how that will drive your future.
+While you want to have a clear structure, make sure that what you share is also memorable.
+A terrific test is to ask your application partners (consultants, friends, family) for 1-3 takeaways from your letter a few minutes after they’re finished reading it.
+If they remember the core points you’re trying to make, you’re on the right track.

 Other application details